brilongurmo/CiscoAnyconnect/README.md

-<h1>How to Cisco Anyconnect VPN to connect to a company/home Wifi- network</h1>
+<h1>How can Cisco Anyconnect VPN allows connection to a company/home Wifi- network</h1>

 <h2>Objective: Cisco Anyconnect is a virtual private network that provide users with secure access and security to work anywhere on their computer and mobile devices.</h2>